 What is an MBA?

-What can I do with an MBA?
+What can you do with an MBA?

 An MBA degree can help you break into competitive industries, land a job away from home, or help you secure an executive role.
 B-school alumni are employed across a range of industries, including products/services (20 percent), technology (17 percent), and finance/accounting (15 percent).
-Job functions also vary with the most common being general management (24 percent), finance/accounting (21 percent), and marketing/sales (18 percent).
-While recent alumni tend to be employed in mid-level positions (49 percent), many earlier graduates climb to senior, executive, or C-suite positions.
-Furthermore, an MBA can help you become your own boss; 1 in 10 B-school alumni are entrepreneurs who founded their own companies.
+Job functions also vary, with the most common being general management (24 percent), finance/accounting (21 percent), and marketing/sales (18 percent).
+Engineers are also ideal MBA candidates, as this degree provides them with valuable management and entrepreneurial skills that are not usually part of an engineering degree curriculum.

-Why should I choose an MBA?
+Why should you choose an MBA?